FCC To Halt Rule That Protects Your Private Data From Security Breaches

 I know you are being sarcastic, but clearly you are forgetting about her emails.

-The Million Regulators March on Washington (Score:2)
+The Million Regulators March on Washington (Score:2, Insightful)

 Yes, because the only thing protecting the consumer is the Government.
 (Pay no attention to NSA, FBI, and the Border Guards.)
 There is a Million Regulators March on Washington being planned for — you guessed it — April 15th.
 Be there to show your support!